Will I be violating the 209A protective order if I let the abusive person back in the house, or call them or go to see them?

 You can get the order terminated any day during the court's regular business hours.
 Go to the court that gave you the order.
 Tell the clerk that you want to ask the judge to terminate the 209A protective order.
 Use the Plaintiff's Motion to Modify or Terminate Abuse Prevention Order form.
 Check the box on the form saying that you want the 209A order to be terminated.
 Write why you want it terminated.

 You may want to keep the order but ask that certain parts of it be dropped.
-You can ask that the “stay away” and “no contact” parts of the order be dropped, but still keep the parts of the order that say he can't abuse you.
-This way, even if you get back together or you want to be able to talk to him, he will still know that he can be arrested and go to jail if he hurts or threatens you.
+You can ask that the “stay away” and “no contact” parts of the order be dropped, but still keep the parts of the order that say the other person can't abuse you.
+This way, even if you get back together or you want to be able to talk to the other person, they will still know that they can be arrested and go to jail if they hurt or threaten you.